 Investing in Real Estate Rentals: You Can Gain Wealth.

-If you’re looking to amass a fortune during your lifetime, real estate investing is a smart option.
-By investing in real estate rentals, you and your loved ones can enjoy the peace of mind knowing that you’re investing in something tangible and within your control.
-Unlike stocks and bonds, where some CEO is making decisions using your investment dollars, real estate rentals investing gives you the power of its success or failure.
+Real estate investing is one of the smartest investments that anyone can get into.
+By investing in real estate rentals, you’ll be investing in something tangible and within your control.
+Unlike stocks and bonds, where some CEO is making decisions using your investment dollars, investing in real estate rentals gives you the power over success or failure.
 To get started, here are some things you should know about investing in real estate rentals.

 Investing in Real Estate Rentals: How to Determine a Good Rental Property

 In order to ensure maximum occupancy rates and cash flow, it’s important to know how to determine a good rental property.
-There are several things to consider whenever you’re deciding where to buy a property for your rental profile.
+There are several things to consider when deciding where to buy a property for your rental profile.

 1. Local Amenities

 Prospective tenants look for local amenities, so you should look for the same in your rental properties.
-Amenities such as nearby parks and playgrounds, local coffee shops and grocery stores are positive signs.
-If there is a neighborhood watch program, street lamps or a nearby police station, these amenities can be highlighted when you advertise the property for rent.
+Amenities such as nearby parks and playgrounds, local coffee shops and grocery stores will all be positive assets to your rental property.
+Additional amenities like neighborhood watch programs, street lamps or a nearby police stations can also be highlighted when marketing your property.

 2. Good Schools

-If you’re hoping to attract families for your rental, try to buy in areas with good school ratings.
-And, as you may know, families with children tend to rent long-term instead of moving around frequently.
+If you’re hoping to attract families for your rental, it’s important to buy in areas with good school ratings.
+Not only will you attract more renters, but families with children tend to rent long-term instead of moving around frequently.
+Securing long-term tenants will help your real estate rentals continue to grow.

 3. Opportunity For Cash Flow

-If you’re hoping to generate some cash flow from your rental in addition to the appreciation value, you should factor that in when you decide whether or not to buy a rental property.
-Factor in any monthly costs you’ll incur, such as property management fees or utilities.
+If you’re hoping to generate some cash flow from your rental in addition to the appreciation value, you’ll need to plan ahead before deciding whether or not to buy a rental property.
+Factor in any monthly costs you’ll incur, such as property management fees or utilities, to see if you’re on track to make a profit.
 Even if you only generate a few hundred dollars in positive cash flow, that can make it worth it to invest in that rental property.

 Investing in Real Estate Rentals: Investment Strategy